Discover East Caicos

 Environment and Geology

 Several extensive and scenic cave systems are found on East Caicos, and although not quite as large as the Conch Bar Caves system on Middle Caicos, they are visually impressive and more complex.
 Bats and owls thrive in the caves, and the occasional objects left by 1800s-era guano miners can still be seen.
-The island is also home to more blue holes than any other island in the country, especially when compared by island mass.
-These blue holes vary quite a bit in size, and a 200-foot diameter example (60 m), found nearly one mile (1.6 km) from the coast, has barracudas and other open-water fish!
+The island is also home to more blue holes than any other island in the country, especially when compared to island mass.
+These blue holes vary quite a bit in size.
+One 200-foot (60 m) diameter example, found nearly one mile (1.6 km) from the coast, has barracudas and other open-water fish living within it.

 History

-There’s not much recorded history about East Caicos before the 1800s, yet it is known that Taino natives (also known as Lucayans) lived on the island, and, according to research by famed early 20th-century explorer and anthropologist Theodoor de Booy, Middle Caicos and East Caicos supported the largest Taino populations in the entire Bahamas—Turks and Caicos archipelago.
+There isn't much recorded history about East Caicos before the 1800s, yet it is known that Taíno natives (also known as Lucayans) lived on the island.
+According to research by famed early 20th-century explorer and anthropologist Theodoor de Booy, Middle Caicos and East Caicos supported the largest Taíno populations in the entire Bahamas—Turks and Caicos archipelago.

-Unfortunately, there is very little known evidence of pre-Columbus Taino history on the island other than these small inscriptions, and isolated fishing and gathering sites.
+Unfortunately, there is very little known evidence of pre-Columbus Taíno history on the island beyond these small inscriptions and isolated fishing and gathering sites.

 The Trouvadore

-One incident of important that happened just off the coast of East Caicos was the wrecking of the Spanish slave ship Trouvadore, which struck the treacherous reef near Black Rock on the northern coast of the island in 1841.
-The only known casualty was one African that was shot by the crew of the ship.
+One incident of importance that happened just off the coast of East Caicos was the wrecking of the Spanish slave ship Trouvadore, which struck the treacherous reef near Black Rock on the northern coast of the island in 1841.
+The only known casualty was one African, who was shot by the crew of the ship.

 After word of the wreck got out, a force of 18 British soldiers from forces stationed in the islands traveled to the wreck, freed the African slaves, and took the Spanish crew into custody.